ravensnight/de.ravensnight.fireknight/README.md

     # ethernet interface
     @eth0 {

-        # provide an ssh service on this machine/interface for external clients
+        # provide a ssh service on this machine/interface for external clients
         provide ssh

         # enable to use ssh from this machine to outside world via eth0